REVIEW: All I want for Christmas is....a Lumie® Vitamin L SAD light

 One week later after using a Lumie® Vitamin L SAD light every morning for half an hour, I genuinely felt more alive and....brand new!
 That spark, that lust for life I usually only feel in spring and summer, suddenly came rushing back baby!

-The Lumie® Vitamin L light produces 1000lux at 20cm (so you've basically got to have it quite close to you when it's on for maximum benefits) and is a Medical Device Class IIa - a slim, portable therapy lamp that works in both portrait and landscape and gives off a cool white, UV-free light.
-It simulates sunlight to improve mood, energy, and focus and honestly when I close my eyes with it on, it feels like I’m stretched out on a sun lounger in Gran Canaria.
+The Lumie® Vitamin L light produces 10,000 lux at 20cm (so you've basically got to have it quite close to you when it's on for maximum benefits) and is medical device class IIa - a slim, portable therapy lamp that works in both portrait and landscape and gives off a cool white, UV-free light.
+It simulates sunlight to improve mood, energy, and focus and honestly when I close my eyes with it on, it feels like I’m stretched out on a sun lounger in Gran Canaria....

-Oh and sometimes I work from home and my cat likes it too, she literally crawls into a ball in front of it.
+Oh and sometimes when I work from homo* (*not a typo), my cat loves it too, she literally crawls into a ball in front of it.
 So cute!

-Plus they make such a good Christmas pressie idea if your partner keeps asking what you want and you’re completely out of idea or the other way around.
+Plus they make such a good Christmas pressie idea if your partner keeps asking what you want and you’re completely out of ideas or the other way around.

-Oh and the shortest day is the 21st December so not long now until spring, that's what I'm telling myself anyway whilst sat in front of my SAD lamp!
+GOOD NEWS: the Winter Solstice (the shortest day of the year) is on 21st December so it's not long now until the days will start getting lighter again.
+That's what I keep telling myself while I'm sat in front of my SAD lamp!